 #4 — Blue Dream Shrimp

-Blue dream shrimp also called deep blue shrimp or sapphire shrimp and scientifically identified as Neocaridina Heteropoda var. blue is an extremely adaptable species.
+Blue dream shrimp (see product from seller) also called deep blue shrimp or sapphire shrimp and scientifically identified as Neocaridina Heteropoda var. blue is an extremely adaptable species.
 The shrimp are gaining popularity due to their color and ease of care and breeding.

 Sapphire shrimp is species made from interbreeding hence there is no wild form.
 The shrimp have a lifespan of 1 to 2 years and will mostly grow to a maximum of 1 inch.